In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 How to lower alkalinity with muriatic acid

-There are a few chemicals you can use to lower your pool’s alkalinity level, but muriatic acid is the most common.
+There are a few chemicals you can use to lower your pool’s alkalinity level, but muriatic acid is the most common chemical for adjusting the water pH level.

-In order to lower the alkalinity levels, just follow these easy steps:
+In order to lower the alkalinity levels, just follow these easy steps to add muriatic acid to your swimming pool:

-- 2Read the directions on the bottle to determine how much acid needs to be added to your pool in order to lower it to under 120 ppm.
+- 2Read the directions on the bottle of acid to determine how much acid needs to be added to your pool in order to lower it to under 120 ppm.

-- 3Follow the manufacturer’s directions on how to add it to your pool.
-Muriatic acid is always somewhat diluted, but certain brands require further dilution before adding it to the water.
+- 3Follow the manufacturer’s directions on how to add the acid to your pool.
+Muriatic acid is always somewhat diluted, but certain brands require further dilution before adding it to the water in your pool.

-- 4Pour the product into the deepest part of your pool and allow to sit in still water for about an hour.
+- 4Pour the acid into the deepest part of your pool and allow it to sit in still water for about an hour.

 - 5Turn your pool’s pump back on and let it run for at least 5 hours.

-The problem with unbalanced alkalinity levels is mainly how it affects the pH levels.
+The problem with unbalanced alkalinity levels is mainly how it affects the pH levels in the swimming pool water.

-If your pool’s pH levels are still low (under 7), you may have to use an aeration process along with adding muriatic acid.
+If your pool’s pH levels are still low (under 7), you may have to use an aeration process along with adding muriatic acid to stabilize the pH level.

 I only recommend this process in extreme situations where you are unable to lower the pH levels naturally after using the muriatic acid process more than once.